 Time delay (in seconds) for the evaluation of process alarm.
 Process alarm is raised, if a cause of raising the alarm is valid at least during this period.

-The Block Alarms check box disables evaluation of process alarms.
+The Block Alarms checkbox disables the evaluation of process alarms.

-If checked, it allows to remove invalid values when evaluating process alarms.
+If checked, it allows removing invalid values when evaluating process alarms.